 The department is actively involved in teaching at both postgraduate and undergraduate levels, and also for other specialist personnel.

-The fellowship program includes:
+The advanced training program includes:

 As part of the clinical program, Fellows are expected to participate in the out of hours roster.
 On average this involves approximately 1 night in 8, and 1 weekend in 5.